Oregon Divorce - 503.974.6133

 Every divorce with kids will require a written parenting plan.
 The plan can be as simple as "the parents will figure it out between themselves" or it can be a rigid and complex schedule that has parenting time figured out to the minute.
 In most cases it is good to start with a pretty specific plan that governs where the kids will be during school, during school breaks, on the weekends, and on birthdays and holidays.
 If you get those things in writing then that provides a great fall-back position for when the parents have a disagreement over parenting time.
 As time goes on, most parents can be pretty flexible with each other and can still successfully co-parent despite the divorce.

 The worst-case scenarios involve the use of psychologists and other child experts to help the court make a decision.
+Being a Portland Divorce Attorney, I have worked with several child custody evaluators that are sponsored by Multnomah County Circuit Court who available to litigants at a reduced cost.
 Sometimes we get attorneys for the children so that the court can hear their voices without requiring the children to testify.
 It can be a grueling and disheartening process.
 But sometimes people just can't agree.
 There is nothing more important in this situation than to have a good Oregon divorce lawyer on your side.

 8. Parenting Courses -[top]

 Do I need to take a parenting class?
 Where do I take the parenting class?
 How much is the parenting class?

 Everyone who has children and gets a divorce in Multnomah, Washington, or Clackamas Counties must take a parenting class before their divorce can be finalized.
 Why is this class important?
 I'll just quote the brochure: